berikv/berikv.github.io/_posts/repairs/2025-03-06-sony-dd-walkman-broken-gear.md

 ---
 layout: post
-title: Sony DD Walkman Broken Gear
+title: "Sony DD Walkman: Broken Main Gear Replacement"
 author: Berik Visschers
 date: 2025-03-06 16:00:00 +0200
 abstract: Sony DD Walkman Broken Gear replacement
 categories: Repairs
 ---

+## Repair job take home assignment

 I agreed to take this repair home.
 This repair needs parts to be ordered.
 Also the repair is quite intense.
-Especially if it is the first time you open a Sony DD Walkman.
-This device is high-tec from another era.
+Especially if it is the first time to open a Sony DD Walkman.
+This device is high-tech from another era.
 There are plenty of tiny screws, all different.
-There are springs and clips that like to fly and disappear.
+There are springs and clips that have a tendency to fly off and vanish.

 A repair café setting, where kids are running around, a customer is waiting, time pressure, etc, is no place for such a repair.

+### Issue description

-After many years of service, Direct Drive Walkman develop some issues.
+After many years of service, this Direct Drive Walkman developed some issues:

-This particular Walkman has these three:

 1. A plastic gear, which is cast around an iron ring, tears open.
    After that, the Walkman will still play cassettes, but the broken gear will cause the audio to stop briefly every 2 seconds or so.
-   You can hear the issue also when listening to the mechanics.
-There is a tick sound every 2 seconds or so.
+   Also when listening to the mechanics when the Walkman is playing, a tick sound can be heard. every 2 seconds or so.
 2. The Fast Reverse does no longer work.
 With no tape inserted both reel drive spindles turn in opposite directions.
-3. The play, stop, ff, fr buttons get stuck in the pressed position
+3. The play, stop, Fast Forward, Fast Reverse buttons get stuck in the pressed position

 The walkman
 <img src="/assets/img/repairs/sony_walkman/walkman_front.jpg" />